 It shows what you learned from the experience, and even ends with an example of exactly how you used this lesson to improve your abilities.

 Let’s look at one more example answer now…

 “In my last job, our CEO gave me a chance to interview and hire entry-level people for our team.
 I chose to hire someone who seemed to have a lot of potential but also had some “red flags” or things that worried me.
 It ended up being a big mistake.
 They had a poor attitude and dragged the team down until my CEO had to fire them.
 I learned to be more careful and not rush my decisions and to speak with others on my team who have more experience if I’m unsure of something.
 I also realized how important each hiring decision is, which made me a better manager in the last few years of my career.
 Since then, I’ve hired eight new people and never had a bad experience like this again.
 But it was a great lesson to learn early in my career.”

 When you finish telling them about a time you failed… don’t just talk about what you learned from it… show them with a real example.

-Notice both sample interview answers we just covered do this.
+Notice that both sample interview answers we just covered accomplish this.

-In the first example, the story is that you told the next client their project would take 4 weeks and you finished the project in three weeks, one week ahead of schedule.
+In the first example, the story is that you told the next client their project would take four weeks and you finished the project in three weeks, one week ahead of schedule.

-In the second example answer, the story is that you’ve hired 8 more people since that failure, and each one has been a success.
+In the second example answer, the story is that you’ve hired eight more people since that failure, and each one has been a success.

 It’s one thing to say you learned a lot from a failure, but an example or story is more powerful in demonstrating that you truly improved.